seanoliver/seanoliver/README.md

 # Hi there, I'm Sean 👋

-I'm a Software Engineer with a background in growth marketing.
-I've been in the tech industry for 13 years and I'm currently a Software Engineer at [Smol AI](https://github.com/smol-ai/) and [State Technologies](https://www.state.co/).
+I'm a Software Engineer with a background in growth.
+I've been in the tech industry for 13 years and I'm currently a Software Engineer at [Gamma](https://gamma.app/).

 I'm passionate about building software that helps people and makes a difference in the world.
 I think AI has the potential to change the world for the better and I'm excited to be a part of that change.